 Vampires, zombies, mummies, oh my!
-All the monsters have emerged from under my daughter’s bed.
+All the monsters have emerged from under my daughter’s bed and now they are monster face cookies.

 Here are some monster cookie decorating ideas, all done on simple circles (and one square).
 I don’t know what evil monster possessed me when I was baking these, because I should’ve put them on sticks.
 Ah well, these will have to do.